TRIAL PADDOCKS

 -

-Present production & profit targets confirmed as OK, or re-set.
+Present production plans & profit targets / Ha are reviewed.

 -

-Risk Vs rewards; especially returns from risky inputs.
+Risk Vs rewards; especially returns from high risk inputs.

 -